 A few years ago, I was privileged to serve communion to my mom.
-It was the first time that she had taken communion in decades.
+It was the first time that she had partaken in decades.
 Why?
 She was scared—scared that if she ate or drank “unworthily,” she would eat and drink “damnation” to herself.
 She, like so many other careful and sensitive believers, has struggled with not feeling “good enough” in most areas of life.
 How, then, could she ever be “good enough” or “worthy” to eat and drink the body and blood of the Lord?
 It seemed safer to just abstain.

 As a pastor, I have met others with the same struggle.
 They have been exposed to harsh, legalistic, performance-driven preaching that breeds fear, anxiety, and a false conception of God as an angry judge who is just waiting to strike them down.
 They lack assurance of salvation and so they do not feel worthy to partake.

-My prayer is that this article will help someone else come to see the Lord’s Supper for what it is: the gracious gift of God; spiritual food and drink that nourishes our souls; a eucharistic (i.e., Thanksgiving) feast set before us by a loving Father; a marriage supper in which Christ comes joyfully to meet his bride at the altar; something that we should respect but never fear or avoid.
+My prayer is that this article will help someone else come to see the Lord’s Supper for what it is: the gracious gift of God; spiritual food and drink that nourishes our souls; a eucharistic (i.e., Thanksgiving) feast set before us by a loving Father; a marriage supper in which Christ comes joyfully to meet his bride at the altar; a sacrament that we should respect but never fear or avoid.

 What Does it Mean to Drink Unworthily?

 Fear of communion stems from a misinterpretation of 1 Corinthians 11.
 In the King James Version, verse 29 reads, “For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord’s body.”
 In his sermon on constant communion, John Wesley called this “a vile mistranslating.”